godiard/help-activity/source/how_to_help.rst

 Tutorial 3 - Adding an image
 ::::::::::::::::::::::::::::

-1. Open your existing page in any text editor, or create and "Title" a new page, and add it to the index.
+1. Open your existing page in any text editor, or create and "Title" a new page, and add it to the bottom of the index.

 2. An image which is already in ``~/mainline/images/`` can be included by typing this on to your page.